TAP's mission is to attract, support, and develop the most effective teachers and school leaders in the State of Vermont.

-- TAP is designed for individuals with a bachelor's degree, strong content knowledge and work experience, who are interested in pursuing a teaching career.
+- TAP is designed for individuals with a bachelor's degree and strong content knowledge and work experience who are interested in pursuing a teaching career.

-- TAP is an 8 month full-time internship including coursework and student teaching with a mentor teacher.
+- TAP is an 8-month full-time non-degree certificate program, including coursework and student teaching with a mentor teacher.
 There are two intakes per year.
-The first class begins in mid-August and is completed at the end of March, while the second class begins in mid-November and is completed in June.
-Candidates should expect to be engaged from 7:30 to 3:30 five days a week, with the exception of school holidays.
+The first class begins in mid-August and is completed at the end of March, while the second class begins in early December and is completed in July.
+Candidates should expect to be engaged from 7:30 to 3:30 five days a week with the exception of school holidays.

 - TAP prepares candidates to become licensed directly through the Vermont Agency of Education.

-- TAP is now accepting applications for its next term starting in mid-August 2016.
+- TAP is now accepting applications for its next term.

 Minimum Entrance Requirements

 - Minimum of a bachelor's degree with a strong concentration in courses related to the educator endorsement being sought (typically 30 credits or equivalent for high school, 18 credits or equivalent for middle level).